h0udinnibr/h0udinnibr/README.md

 I design automated cybersecurity tools and simple malwares.

-Most projects are built with Python, Powershell and Bash.
+Most projects are built with Python, Java, Powershell and Bash.

+Languages: English (B1), Spanish (A2).

 And I also share what I learn about design engineering on my [Linkedin](https://www.linkedin.com/in/nicolas-santos-security/).

 #### Fun facts
-- I don’t like soda;
+- I don’t like soda.
-- Mob Psycho 100 is my favorite anime.
 - Hobbies: Play guitar and learn robotics.

 ### My Contribution Graph